shawnoden/angular-lthw/_includes/book/custom-filters.md

 ## Study Drills

+1. Write a filter named `capitalize` that captialises the first letter of the provided text.
-1. Write a filter named `wordsort` that accepts a sentence and returns a new sentence with the words in alphabetical order.
+2. Write a filter named `wordSort` that accepts a sentence and returns a new sentence with the words in alphabetical order.
 This should be a simple filter that does not consider punctuation.
-2. Write a filter named `cleanwords` that accepts a sentence and converts the following words: idiot=>genius, stupid=>friendly, JavaScript=>Zombies.
+3. Write a filter named `cleanWords` that accepts a sentence and converts the following words: idiot=>genius, stupid=>friendly, JavaScript=>Zombies.